McKinsey Case Interview 2026: Format, Solve, and Examples

 Weeks 1-2: Foundation

-Master the building blocks: MECE principle, profitability framework, market entry framework, growth strategy.
+Master the building blocks: MECE principle, profitability framework, market entry and ecosystem-building cases, growth strategy.
 Start mental math drills at 15 minutes per day.
 Read 8-10 case examples to internalize the format.
+Use the free McKinsey interview prep tools to assemble the official pages, drills, and cases in one path.
 Complete the Solve practice environment.

 Weeks 3-4: Case Reps